-Either way, Austin and Vince embraced in a handshake is an iconic WrestleMania moment at the end of one of the illustrious show’s biggest matches.
+Either way, Austin and Vince embraced in a handshake is an iconic WrestleMania moment.
+This took place at the end of one of the illustrious show’s biggest matches.

 Tomorrow, join me when we finish up the Austin-Rock trilogy retrospective with a look at WrestleMania 19.